Regression Discontinuity Designs Under Interference: Empirical Illustration

 \section{Empirical Illustration}

 The governmental program PROGRESA/Oportunidades, launched in 1997, targeted poverty in rural Mexico by providing subsidies to poor households, conditional on children's regular school attendance and health clinic visits.
-In the first phase of the program, 506 villages across seven rural states were selected, with 320 randomly assigned to treatment and 186 to control.
-In the next phase, eligible households in treatment villages received subsidies based on a household poverty index.

-Several studies have leverage the initial randomization to examine the spillover effects generated by the program on educational outcomes using linear-in-means models by \citet{bobonis} and \citet{lalive}, and incorporating heterogeneous externalities \citet{apr}.
-Here, we focus on the second phase of the program and examine data exclusively from the 320 treated villages, where eligible households received subsidies according to a regression discountinuity design with the score being the household poverty index.
+Among the 506 selected villages across seven rural states, 320 were randomly assigned to treatment and 186 to control.
+In treated villages, eligible households received subsidies based on a household poverty index.
+Several studies have leveraged the initial randomization to examine the spillover effects generated by the program on educational outcomes using linear-in-means models \citep[e.g.][]{lalive}, and incorporating heterogeneous externalities \citep{apr}.
+Here, we do not leverage the village-level randomization and only analyze data from the 320 treated villages, where eligible households received subsidies according to a regression discountinuity design with the score being the household poverty index.

-Our data consist of repeated observations for 24,000 households over three consecutive academic years (1997-1998, 1998-1999, and 1999-2000), with each academic year starting in August and ending in June.
+Our data comprises repeated observations for 24,000 households over three academic years (1997-1998, 1998-1999, and 1999-2000), with each academic year starting in August and ending in June.
 Baseline characteristics were collected in October 1997, while subsidies began in August 1998.
 The first wave of post-treatment data was collected in October 1998, and a second post-treatment survey was conducted in November 1999.
-We select children from treatment villages who live with their mothers, for whom we have completed school enrollment data for 1997 and 1998, and who had completed grades 3 to 6 by October 1997, similar to \citet{lalive}.
+We select children from treatment villages\footnote{We focus exclusively on villages in regions 3 (Sierra Negra-Zongolica-Mazateca), 4 (Sierra Norte-Otomi Tepehua), and 5 (Sierra Gorda), where the cutoff values were nearly identical to avoid pooling observations with different cutoff values.} who live with their mothers, for whom we have completed school enrollment data for 1997 and 1998, and who had completed grades 3 to 6 by October 1997, as in \citet{lalive}.
 However, we only include those children who were enrolled in school for the 1997-1998 academic year, as they are more likely to have interacted in the village school during that academic year.
-Moreover, we focus exclusively on villages in regions 3 (Sierra Negra-Zongolica-Mazateca), 4 (Sierra Norte-Otomi Tepehua), and 5 (Sierra Gorda), where the cutoff values were nearly identical to avoid pooling observations with different cutoff values \citep{multicutoffs}.